Windows update FAQ

 How do I update my Windows software?

 IT Solutions releases Windows Feature updates and Monthly security updates through Software Center, so you can decide when to initiate the update process and restart your computer.
-Refer to the Install Windows updates webpage for detailed instructions about performing updates when you are using the College’s wired network or when you are using a wireless or other network connection.
+See the Install Windows updates webpage for detailed instructions about performing updates when you are using the College’s wired network or when you are using a wireless or other network connection.

 Microsoft releases a new version of Windows, known as a Feature Update, twice a year.
 You can install these updates using Software Center and the instructions provided in the Windows 10 feature update Help Resources page.